 This week ice hockey has been on my mind more than normal.
 My favorite team in the National Hockey League, the Dallas Stars, had a magical playoff run only to lose to the Tampa Bay Lightning in the finals in game six on Monday.
 Meanwhile, in Finland hockey's Elite League starts its regular season today in the shadow of the corona virus that canceled the league’s playoffs last season.
 My team in the Elite League is Helsinki IFK.
 Current Dallas Stars’ players Roope Hintz and Miro Heiskanen started their professional careers with HIFK.

 In the months before I left for Finland in 1982 I came to know an exchange student from Helsinki.
 I already was a hockey fan and he said that he would invite me to see an HIFK match when we were both in Finland.
 In the 1982-83 season, HIFK made it into the finals against archrival Jokerit of Helsinki.
 HIFK lost the first two games in the best-of-five series.
 With HIFK facing elimination in game three, my friend invited me to see the game.
 I skipped school and took the six-hour train ride from Ylivieska to Helsinki.
-Little did I know that in the evening I would see a pivotal game in what it is still remembered as one of the greatest final series in the history of the Elite League.
+Little did I know that in the evening I would see the pivotal game in what it is still remembered as one of the greatest final series in the history of the Elite League.

 The game started promisingly for HIFK.
 It led 2-1 early in the first period and as much as 5-2 in the early stages of the third period.
 Jokerit then scored three straight goals, tying the game and controlling the momentum.
 Then Toni Arima scored the winning goal on a pass from the legendary Matti Hagman.
 HIFK won game three and then the next two games to win its fifth championship.